 Some notes on tech and system requirements

-If you haven’t already seen the system requirements in our blog post covering 2020’s most demanding, upcoming games, then first and foremost – go check it out.
+If you haven’t been keeping up with our regular posts, then you may have missed our predictions for MFS's system requirements in our blog post covering 2020’s most demanding, upcoming games – if you did miss it, then go check it out.
 It’s a great piece (not that we’re biased) and if you really wanted to, you can skip straight to the bottom because *spoiler alert*, MFS is in the No. 1 position.
-Although technically there have been no official specs released yet, the consensus across the internet seems to be somewhere in the realms of the below:
+At the time, there were no official specs, and the consensus across the internet at the time seemed to be somewhere in the realms of the below: